 The plantains got in there and they monkeyed with his with his digestive system in some way, and that killed him.
 The problem is the boys were lying.
 There was no plantains in the vessel, so the taboo killed him.
 That’s the nocebo effect.
 We’ve heard of the placebo effect where you give somebody a sugar pill and they improve.

 Aha.
 Why?
 So we really need to understand cause and medicine and the nocebo effect is just as real.
 And it was incredible.
-You think, oh, that’s just Africans in, in a, in a time in which you know, Western Science in the domain of the man-made world More and science hadn’t spread.
+You think, oh, that’s just Africans in, in a, in a time in which you know, Western technology and science hadn’t spread.
 And so they weren’t as up to date as we were.
 No. What happened when someone was wearing a mask and here come you, we were walking down, you’re walking, they’re, they’re wearing a mask and you’re not wearing one.

 What happened?
 Boom, the nocebo effect hits.
 You broke the taboo.
 And I knew a guy, Chinese guy of course, Asians, east Asians love masks and they’ve been wearing ’em for years.
 He got sick with Covid and , I said, well, how do you have confidence?
 You were wearing a mask? , and he didn’t blame it on somebody breaking the taboo, but he said, well, if I wasn’t wearing the mask, I would’ve got sicker.

 You can find the answer in a prediction if you look hard enough.
 That’s why you have to have outside control, again, rigorous auditing of these things with pre-specified unambiguous endpoints that everybody agrees upon beforehand. cuz I, I’ve done testing psychic testing.